Term 3, Edition 13 - 29 Aug 2025

 MSM SPORT

-CASSSA ATHLETICS CARNIVAL
+CaSSSA ATHLETICS CARNIVAL

 Congratulations to our outstanding MSM Athletics Team for clinching the Percentage Cup and securing second place overall at the CaSSSA Cup Athletics Carnival.
 Our teams display of dedication, commitment and comradery was nothing short of inspiring and emulated what it is to be MSM Proud.